HailToTheSnail/Pokemon-Campaign-Notes/content/Player Characters/Kurisu's Pokémon/Squirtle.md

 	4. Secrecy leads to longevity - Never share your trade secrets unless it is to pass down the knowledge to an apprentice or a fellow disciple.
 	5. Never interfere - A thief never interferes in the score of another thief, unless asked for assistance and proper terms and compensations are set.
 	6. No stealing from the poor - Do not take from those that have little to give.
 Be kind to the poor and they will return the favor in kind.
+	7. Ride or die - Stick by your comrades, if you have any, whenever possible
 - At any time anything precious is within grabbing reach, Squirtle will attempt to pocket the shiny object.